Shabti Box of Yuya

 - Painted wood

 - H. 35.5 cm (14 in.); w.
 14.5 cm (5 11/16 in.)

 - Theodore M. Davis Collection, Bequest of Theodore M. Davis, 1915

-This painted shabti box is inscribed for Yuya, father of Queen Tiye, the principal wife of Amenhotep III.
+This painted shabti box is inscribed for a man named Yuya whose daughter, Tiye became the principal queen of Amenhotep III.
 Although not of royal lineage, as in-laws of the king, Yuya and his wife Tjuyu were given a sumptuous burial in the royal cemetery now known as the Valley of the Kings.
-The tomb (KV 46) was discovered in 1905 by an American, Theodore M. Davis, who was allowed to keep a few of the finds, the majority of which are in the Egyptian Museum, Cairo.
+Their tomb (KV 46) was discovered in 1905 by Theodore M. Davis, an American businessman from Rhode Island.
+Because the tomb was intact, having escaped detection by ancient robbers, the majority of the objects were retained by the Egyptian Antiquities Service and are now in the Egyptian Museum in Cairo.
+However, Davies was allowed to keep a small portion of the finds which he later bequeathed to the Metropolitan Museum.

 Theodore M. Davis Excavations by Quibell and Weigall, 1905.
 Acquired by Davis in the division of finds, 1905.
 Theodore M. Davis Collection 1905-1015.
 Bequeathed to the Museum by Davis, 1915; accessioned, 1930.